d1-reina/Lassostreia/General/Jean Character Board.md

 ## The Duino Elegies by Rainer Maria Rilke
 > For beauty is nothing but the beginning of terror which we are still just able to endure, and we are so awed because it serenely disdains to annihilate us

 Here the focus is on marrying the **Lovecraftian sense of horror to the magnanimity of beauty's embrace**.
-Jean sheer willpower and her ability to overpower the circumstances laid out by divinity should send a shiver of awe down your spine.
+Jean's sheer willpower and her ability to overpower the circumstances laid out by divinity should send a shiver of awe down your spine.
 Skaladriel is this **accumulation of  the "terror" of beauty**.
 ## The Brothers Karamazov by Fyodor Dostoevsky
 > The awful thing is that beauty is mysterious as well as terrible.
 God and the devil are fighting there, and the battlefield is the heart of man.